ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

   exclude
     When \ :emphasis:`operation=backup`\ , specifies a list of data sets or data set patterns to exclude from the backup.

+    When *operation=backup* GDS relative names are supported.

-    When \ :emphasis:`operation=restore`\ , specifies a list of data sets or data set patterns to exclude when restoring from a backup.
+    When *operation=restore*, specifies a list of data sets or data set patterns to exclude when restoring from a backup.

     The single asterisk, \ :literal:`\*`\ , is used in place of exactly one qualifier.
 In addition, it can be used to indicate that only part of a qualifier has been specified."